AstridaAI/Astrida/README.txt

     Activation Functions: Implements various activation functions such as ReLU, Sigmoid, and Softmax for each layer.
     Optimizer: An advanced optimizer for adjusting weights during training.
     Training Loop: Simulates training of the neural network on tasks like the XOR problem, with loss evaluation and backpropagation.
-    Reinforcement Learning: A module implementing reinforcement learning techniques to adapt Astrida’s behavior based on interaction with its environment.
+    Reinforcement Learning: A module implementing reinforcement learning techniques to adapt Astridaâ€™s behavior based on interaction with its environment.

 Requirements

     JavaScript/ES6: The code is written in modern JavaScript (ES6), leveraging classes, promises, and other advanced JavaScript features.
     Web Browser: You can run Astrida AI in any modern web browser.
-Simply include the relevant JavaScript files in an HTML document, or run the code directly in the browser’s developer console.
+Simply include the relevant JavaScript files in an HTML document, or run the code directly in the browserâ€™s developer console.

 Setup Instructions